Setting up your homepage with Atlantic

 - Product thumbnail position

-Lastly, under the Fitting guide settings, you can add a link to your Fit guide (or, any static page you like).
-Just click Select page and choose from your list of pages and use the options under the Fitting guide icon dropdown to give the link an icon.
+Using the Fitting guide settings, you can add a link to any static page.
+Just click Select page and choose from your pages.
+Then use the options under the Fitting guide icon dropdown to provide the link with an icon.

 To help you build your mailing list, Atlantic comes with a dynamic Newsletter section.